How much are tickets and where can I buy them?

 What is the festival site like?

 The camping area is a nice grass field, with plenty of space.
-The festival arena is on cropped land and grass so expect some uneven surfaces and wear appropriate footwear.
+The festival arena may have some uneven surfaces, so please do wear appropriate footwear.

 Can I bring a camping chair into the festival arena?